“Because learning without taking notes is like teaching a snail to breakdance: slow and frustrating.” ― Mario Ortiz Manero

 Why you shouldn't obsess about Rust "features"

-Rust makes it very easy to express conditional compilation, specially thanks to its “features”.
+Rust makes it very easy to express conditional compilation, especially thanks to Cargo “features”.
 They’re well integrated into the language and are very easy to use.
 But one thing I’ve learned by maintaining RSpotify (a library for the Spotify API) is that one shouldn’t obsess over them.
-Conditional compilation should be used when it’s the only way to solve the problem, for a number of reasons I’ll explain in this article....
+Conditional compilation should be used when it’s the only way to solve the problem, for a number of reasons I’ll explain in this article.
+This might be obvious, but to me, it wasn’t so clear back when I started using Rust.
+Even if you’re already aware, it might be a good reminder — maybe you forgot about it in your latest project, and you added an unnecessary feature. ...

 Plugins in Rust: The Technologies